project-origin/registry/doc/pedersen_commitments/pedersen-commitments.md

 $$C´= Ctotal / (Ctransactions * Cremainder)$$

-being a commitment to 0.
-In the more general, in some cases, the value in a production certificate may be divided up among several owners (several commitments) and there may be several claims.
-In this case, we want to show that the product of commitments in the first certificate divided by the product of commitments in the second is a commitment to 0 (so the sum of energy quantities is the same in the two certificates).
+The value in a production certificate may be divided up among several owners (several commitments) and there may be several claims.
+In this case, we want to show that the product of commitments in the first certificate divided by the product of commitments in the second is a `C´` - commitment to 0 (so the sum of energy quantities is the same in the two certificates).

 The possible transactions in the certificate are:
 |Type|description|